Stiperstones: Cultural references

 The general area has a long history of lead mining, most notably during the Roman occupation of Britain.
 Several pigs of lead have been found nearby, and the tradition continued into Victorian times.

 The area around the Stiperstones is rich in myths and folklore relating to the rocks of the Devil's Chair.
 According to one legend, the ghost of Wild Edric, a Saxon earl who held lands that were confiscated after 1066 and successfully defied the Normans, for a time at least, rides the hills whenever England is threatened by invasion.
 The Stiperstones feature in the literary works of Mary Webb, who drew it as The Diafol (translated from Welsh, "Devil's") Mountain in her novel The Golden Arrow (1916), of children's author Malcolm Saville, and in a jazz work commissioned by Music at Leasowes Bank, written and performed by the Clark Tracey Quintet.
 D.H.
 Lawrence used the Stiperstones and the Devil's Chair in particular as a setting for his novel St Mawr (1925).

 The Half Man Half Biscuit album 90 Bisodol (Crimond) contains a track entitled "Descent of the Stiperstones".

+An exaggerated version of the Stiperstones is included as a location in the 2020 video game Assassin's Creed Valhalla.